seasonsOfTheSun/svgassembler/README.md

 Here's what you can find in ```example.ipynb```

 Import the necessary functions and use one of them to make a plot object.
+With and height are in ```pt```
 ```
 from svgassemble import Subplot, Plot
 plot = Plot(width=1000, height=300)